-The next way to run three apps in split screen on iPad relies on one of these apps having picture-in-picture support.
-This is a iPadOS feature that lets the video from an app like Netflix keep playing even while you’re doing something else.
-The PiP window can be resized, moved around and temporarily swiped off-screen without interrupting playback.
+The next way to run three apps in split-screen on an iPad relies on one of these apps having picture-in-picture support.
+This is an iPadOS feature that lets the video from an app like Netflix keep playing even while you’re doing something else.
+The PiP window can be resized, moved around, and temporarily swiped off-screen without interrupting playback.

 If you initiate PiP playback first, with the video playing on your Homescreen, then you can also start up Split View the usual way.

 The third method to run three apps is simple and you can even run four apps this way.
-The extra app here is any application that plays audio in the background, like Spotify.
+The extra app in this example is any application that plays audio in the background, like Spotify.